attilakasza/BakingApp/README.md

 # BakingApp

-Udacity’s Android Developer Nanodegree project <br/>
+*Udacity’s Android Developer Nanodegree project* <br/>

-This app will allow a user to select a recipe and see video guided steps for how to complete it.
+This Android app allows users to select a recipe and see video guided steps for how to complete it.
+The recipes contain instructions and ingredients but not all steps of the recipe have a video.
+The Widget displays the ingredient list for the <br/> desired recipe.

 ## Feature

-- Application uses Fragments to create a responsive design that works on phones and tablets
+- App uses Fragments to create a responsive design that works on phones and tablets
-- Application utilizes a third-party library to enhance the app's features.
+- App utilizes a third-party library to enhance the app's features
-- Application uses Exoplayer to display videos.
+- App uses Exoplayer to display videos
-- Application makes use of Espresso to test aspects of the UI.
+- App makes use of Espresso to test aspects of the UI
-- Application has a widget to show recipe ingredients on home screen
+- App has a Widget
-- Application handles error cases (unexpected input in JSON data)
+- App handles error cases (unexpected input in JSON data)

 ## Libraries